 Once the vaccination roll-out is complete, in Australia and internationally, the world will be a significant step closer to reviving major cultural activities, such as mass gatherings and international travel.

 Academy President, Professor Ingrid Scheffer, says: “A crucial aspect of the response to COVID-19 has been the incredible response by the world’s health and medical research community.
 At the beginning of 2020, COVID-19 was an unfolding threat of unknown proportions.
 Today, just over 12 months later, we have a suite of vaccines supported by robust diagnostic tests, evolving evidenced-based public health measures, and steadily improving treatments for severe COVID-19 disease.”

 “Many hundreds of Australian researchers have contributed to every aspect of the fight against COVID-19: helping to stop its spread through public health measures, improving treatments, developing vaccines, supporting informed communication and reducing the social effects on disrupted families and communities.”

 Download the report below.
-You can also read more about our ongoing response to the pandemic in our COVID-19 Information Hub.
+Please see our policy page for further information on our statement.
+You can also read about our ongoing response to the pandemic in our COVID-19 Information Hub.